undur/wonder-slim/README.md

 If you just want to play around, you can import the "testapp" in the repository's root into Eclipse and run it.

-To use in an existing project you can just change the version for `ERExtensions`, `Ajax`  and `WOOGNL` in your own project to 8.0.0.slim-SNAPSHOT in your `pom.xml` file.
-Note that these are the only frameworks included in Slim and if you're using other Wonder frameworks or EOF, compatibility will be hit and miss.
+To use in an existing project you can just change the version for `ERExtensions`, `Ajax`  and `WOOGNL` to 8.0.0.slim-SNAPSHOT in your `pom.xml`.
+Note that since this project only includes a fraction of the original Wonder frameworks and code, compatibility is likely to be hit and miss.

 ## Motivation